abrahamsj/Week_09_Assmnt/README.md

 - PDF of powerpoint slides

 # Setting Up Your model
+#### Be sure to correct your path depending on the data/Data folder used.

 You will need the following imports to replicate our results.
 ### WARNING:Always check your version as functions maybe deprecated